ungodlike/AI-Voice-Agent/README.md

 ## Features

 1. The simulation cycle runs a general audio script.
 The user response is currently mock texts but would use whisper tts (or 11labs) for speech to text.
+The ElevenLabs audio is saved in an audio folder created in the codebase.

-2. The user output is analyzed based on pre-given sentiments (found in analysis.py) and a new audio script is generated comparing the sentiments to the initial script (config.py).
+2. The user response (here, text) is analyzed based on pre-given sentiments (found in analysis.py) and a new audio script is generated comparing the sentiments to the initial script (config.py).

 3. Final output has a new script along with the sentiment analysis results.
 The new script is stored in current_script.json and is called the next time.